ESMValGroup/ESMValCore/doc/recipe/overview.rst

 Also, note that the combination of multiple experiments and ensembles, like
 exp: [historical, rcp85], ensemble: [r1i1p1, "r(2:3)i1p1"] is not supported and will raise an error.

-The same simplified syntax can be used to add multiple sub-experiment ids:
+The same simplified syntax can be used to add multiple sub-experiment ids, as well as in combination with the ``all_years: True`` tag:

 .. code-block:: yaml

     datasets:
-      - {dataset: MIROC6, project: CMIP6, exp: dcppA-hindcast, ensemble: r1i1p1f1, sub_experiment: s(2000:2002), grid: gn, start_year: 2003, end_year: 2004}
+      - {dataset: MIROC6, project: CMIP6, exp: dcppA-hindcast, ensemble: r1i1p1f1, sub_experiment: "s(2000:2002)", grid: gn, start_year: 2003, end_year: 2004}
+      - {dataset: MIROC6, project: CMIP6, exp: dcppA-hindcast, ensemble: r1i1p1f1, sub_experiment: "s(1980:1990)", grid: gn, all_years: True}

 Note that this section is not required, as datasets can also be provided in the